Corcit/gompile/README.md

 ## Privacy-Focused Authentication

-Boykot App is committed to user privacy.
+Gompile is committed to user privacy.
 We have specifically designed our authentication system to NOT collect any personal information:

 - We use username-based authentication instead of email/phone
 - No personal identifiable information is collected or stored
 - User data is stored locally and only shared with our servers when necessary for core functionality
 - All stored preferences are kept anonymous and not tied to real identities
+- Development mode with local authentication for testing without Firebase setup

 This approach helps protect user privacy while still providing necessary account functionality for accessing the app's features.
 Users can create an account with just a username and password, with no email verification or phone number required.